 Title IX Coordinator.
-Each campus has a designated employee who ensures that the University's response to sex discrimination complies with federal law.
-For the Tennessee, Florida, and Online campuses and for the various extension sites, the lead Title IX Coordinator is Ms. Emili Williams, Director of Institutional Effectiveness, Johnson University Tennessee, 7900 Johnson Drive, Knoxville, TN 37998, telephone: 865-251-2373, email: ewilliams@johnsonu.edu.
+Johnson University has a designated employee who ensures that the University's response to sex-based discrimination complies with federal law.
+The Title IX Coordinator is Emili Williams, Director of Institutional Effectiveness, Johnson University Tennessee, 7900 Johnson Drive, Knoxville, TN 37998, telephone: 865-251-2373, email: ewilliams@johnsonu.edu.

-Core responsibilities of the lead Title IX Coordinator include overseeing the university's response to Title IX reports and complaints, effectively implementing supportive measures and remedies for victims of sexual harassment, identifying and addressing any pattern or systemic problem revealed by such reports and complaints, and evaluating an alleged victim's confidentiality request, if one is made.
-Core responsibilities of the branch Title IX Coordinator include overseeing the university's response to Title IX reports and complaints made on the Florida branch campus, effectively implementing supportive measures and remedies for victims of sexual harassment, and evaluating an alleged victim's confidentiality request, if one is made.
+Core responsibilities of the Title IX Coordinator include overseeing the University's response to Title IX reports and complaints; effectively implementing supportive measures and remedies for victims of sexbased discrimination and harassment; identifying and addressing any pattern or systemic problem revealed by such reports and complaints; and evaluating a Complainant's confidentiality request, if one is made.